jorik041/TravelCommunity/README.md

 # TravelCommunity Xamarin App

 > **IMPORTANT NOTE:** You must get your access Instagram access token.
 See the [Instagram Developer page](https://www.instagram.com/developer/) for complete instructions.
-The App works for now just for iOS only.
+For now the App works only for iOS.

 Lottie animation framework
 -----------------------------